-Atho Plantain soup recipe with video.
+Atho Plantain Pith Soup recipe with video.
 Most commonly called as the atho vazhathandu soup.

 This soup is vegan, gluten free and a no oil soup and when served with veg atho, it makes a very filling wholesome meal in itself.